aiczk/Astro/README.md

 ## About
 Astro realizes the system by forcibly intervening in the action cue system.

-Therefore, the type-ahead may be invalidated, but please forgive me.
+Therefore, the oGCD may be invalidated, but please forgive me.

 ### Detail
 Players with a card effect, a weakness effect, or a damage down effect are skipped.